corroleaus/tibber-mcp/README.md

 # tibber-mcp MCP Server

 An MCP server for interacting with the Tibber API.
-This server provides tools to access energy consumption, production, pricing, and real-time data from Tibber homes.
+This server provides tools to access energy consumption, production, pricing, and real-time data from Tibber homes from MCP hosts e.g Claude desktop.

 ## Features